dewdev1/PumpFunBumpBot/README.md

 # Pump Fun Bump Bot / Volume Bot

-This bot buy and sell automatically on pump.fun and raydium.
+This bot can buy and sell automatically on pump.fun and raydium.

 it can be used to be displayed on the main page of pump.fun.
 ## Demo